veyon/docs/admin/configuration.rst

 An imported prerequisite for the use of Veyon is an identical configuration on all computers.
 A transfer of the Veyon configuration to another computer can be done manually at first, but should be automated later.
 Different methods are available for both ways.

-In the Veyon Configurator you can find the entry :guilabel:`Save settings into file` in menu :guilabel:`File`.
+In the Veyon Configurator you can find the entry :guilabel:`Save settings to file` in menu :guilabel:`File`.
 This entry can be used to export the current configuration in JSON format to a file.
-This file can be imported to another computer using the entry :guilabel:`Load Settings from File` in the same menu.
+This file can be imported to another computer using the entry :guilabel:`Load settings from file` in the same menu.
 Please note, that the settings are loaded into the user interface during the import, but are only applied and saved in the system only after pressing the :guilabel:`Apply` button.

 The :ref:`Configuration management` module of the :ref:`command line interface` can be used to automate or script both configuration import and export.